JacobG122503/PokeGame/README.md

 ## Controls

+NOTE: This version of the game (1.03) only prints the paths then exits.

 There are only a few things you can do at the moment.
 Right now when you load in the game, type i to see available commands.
 You can move in any of the cardinal directions or you can fly to a specific point on the map.